- 01 How to Partition Hard Drive in Windows

-Asum that you have unallocated space next to the C drive, here is how to extend C drive in Disk Managemnet:
+Asum that you have unallocated space next to the C drive, here is how to extend C drive in Windows 10 using Disk Managemnet:

-Step 2.
-Right-click on the partition that you want to extend, and choose "Extend Volume" to continue.

 Step 3.
+Right-click on the C drive and choose "Extend Volume".

-Set and add more size to your target partition and click "Next" to continue.
+Step 4.
+Set and add more size to the C drive and click "Next" to continue.

-Note that if the unallocated space is not behind the C drive, you can rever to Method 1 and apply EaseUS Partition Master for help.
+Note that if the unallocated space is not behind the C drive, you can revert to Method 1 and apply EaseUS Partition Master for help.

 - Defficulty Level: Medium